Algocircle/Cascadia.jl/README.md

 ### Usage

 Usage is simple.
-Use `Gumbo` to parse an HTML string into a document, create a `Selector` from a string, and then use `matchall` to get the nodes in the document that match the selector
+Use `Gumbo` to parse an HTML string into a document, create a `Selector` from a string, and then use `matchall` to get the nodes in the document that match the selector.
+The `matchall` function returns an array of elements which match the selector.
+If no match is found, a zero element array is returned.
+For unique matches, the array contains one element.
+Thus, check the length of the array to test whether a selector matches.

 ```julia
 using Cascadia